 This website is the only firm in the world dedicated to writing professional resumes and cover letters operated by a professional writer with a doctorate degree in “business ethics” (no, business ethics is not an oxymoron).

-The firm, with nearly three decades of experience and over 35,000 résumés written [a 99.9996% satisfaction rating] has been recognized internationally as having the “best resume writer” and Dr. Jerry has won many awards, including “best resumes,” “best functional resumes,” “best certified professional resume writers,” “best resume tips providers,” and “best executive resume writers.”
+The firm, with nearly three decades of experience and over 35,000 resumes written [a 99.9996% satisfaction rating – nobody’s prfect] has been recognized internationally as having the “best resume writer” and Dr. Jerry has won many awards, including “best resume,” “best functional resumes,” “best certified professional resume writers,” “best resume tips provider,” and “best executive resume writer.”